-Ph.D., Computer Science, University of Maryland, College Park, MD, 2006
+Ph.D., Computer Science, University of Maryland, College Park, MD, 2006.

 B.S. / M.S., Computer Engineering, Middle East Technical University, Ankara, 1998 / 2000.

-Prior to joining SIFT, Dr. Kuter was a Faculty Research Scientist at University of Maryland.
-He has more than 80 peer-viewed research publications, including several best papers.
+Dr. Kuter has been a regular reviewer/program committee member for several international conferences and journals, including IJCAI, AAAI, ICAPS, AAMAS, IEEE Intelligent Systems, Artificial Intelligence Journal, and Journal of Artificial Intelligence Research, IEEE Transactions on Knowledge and Data Engineering.
+He has more than 100 peer-viewed research publications, including several best papers.
 Dr. Kuter's work on "Social Trust based Web Service Composition" won the Best Paper Award at ISWC-09, one of the predominant conferences on Semantic Web.
 His paper "Using Probabilistic Confidence Models for Trust Inference in Web-Based Social Networks" was ranked in the top %5 of all accepted papers at AAAI-07, one of the top AI conferences.
 His work on the RFF automated-planning system has received the "Winner of the 2008 International Planning Competition -- Planning under Uncertainty, Full-Observable Planning Track" award.
 At the University of Maryland, he participated the University of Maryland's successful contributions to the DARPA's Integrated Learning and the Transfer Learning programs.
 For a complete list of Dr. Kuter's publications, please visit: http://sites.google.com/site/ukuter/